Is Mexico A Socialist Country?

 Mexico’s rule of law has to do with property rights.
 Under Mexican law, property rights are protected, but the way property rights are enforced is very uneven; property registration can also be problematic.
 Foreign ownership of land is also limited.

 The Judiciary in Mexico is independent, but the court decisions are often considered suspect and do not follow the rule of law.
-Corruption also flourishes in Mexico, so the rule of law is deemed to be weak.
+Corruption also flourishes in Mexico, so the rule of law is weak.

 Mexico is also known for many drug cartels that can affect the rule of law and a capitalist economy.